syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 N> The pop-up blocker must be enabled for the page to open the print view in new tab.

 ## Set page orientation and paper size
-You can specify print page paper size, orientation at client side to change page setup properties by setting the [`pageSettings`](../api/ejreportviewer#members:pagesettings) property.
+You can specify the print page paper size, orientation at client-side to change page setup properties by setting the [`pageSettings`](../api/ejreportviewer#members:pagesettings) property.

 {% highlight javascript %}
     <script type="text/javascript">